John Penn Mayberry: Views on Euclid

+Dedekind

 Mayberry's convictions as to the true historical sequence of events in the development of key mathematical concepts are central to his philosophical orientation.
 He was led to these by his reading of Jacob Klein's "Greek Mathematical Thought and the Origin of Algebra". and Richard Dedekind's memoir "Was sind und was sollen die Zahlen".

 From the middle of the 17th to the 19th century the natural numbers and the notion of unlimited iteration on which they rely acquired foundational status in mathematics, both pragmatically and philosophically.
 On the philosophical side, Kant classified arithmetic propositions as synthetic a priori knowledge and, in parallel with a similar analysis of geometric theorems which he traced to our intuition of space, traced their compelling nature to our intuition of time.
 Kant's general position with regard to Arithmetic received the endorsement of the greatest practising mathematicians of the 19th century.
 Even Gauss, though in dissent from Kant's position on the status of geometry, endorsed his position on Arithmetic.